CivicTechWR/WRvotes/docs/philosophies/candidate-info.md

 ### Candidate entries on the site

-Waterloo Region Votes aims attempts to collect information about every candidate running for a position in Waterloo Region this municipal election.
+Waterloo Region Votes attempts to collect information about every candidate running for a position in Waterloo Region this election.

-We pre-populate an entry for every candidate using official candidate lists published by municipal clerks.
+We populate an entry for every candidate using official candidate lists published by municipal clerks.
 We supplement this list with online research to find social media profiles.

 #### Verifying your entry

 If you are a candidate, we will contact you to review and verify your information.
-We are also requesting a profile photo to include with their information.
+We will also request a profile photo to include with your listing.

 #### How we will reach out

 We hope to begin contacting candidates soon after the registration deadline of August 24, 2026.
-We will contact candidates using information on the official candidate lists: emails, phone calls, or postal mail, in that order of preference.
+We will contact candidates using information on the official candidate lists: emails or phone calls in that order of preference.

 Given our volunteer capacity, we will attempt to reach each candidate up to three times by the end of September.